 Naturally, you will lose all filters, column sets, and dashboards that include the average position column.

 You will be most impacted by this change if you’re using target position bidding strategies and bidding rules, which are still based on average positions.
 In this case, you’ll need to start bidding to impression shares instead of the target position.

 How do you shift your bidding strategy?

 If you used position bid strategy in Search Ads 360, Google had already forced you to replace them with bid strategies that target impression share, as keyword position bid strategies were deprecated in August 2019.

-Target impression share is a Smart Bidding strategy that automatically sets your keywords bids depending on where you want your ads to show.
+Target impression share is a Smart Bidding strategy that automatically sets your keyword bids depending on where you want your ads to show.
 There are three options (goals) for the Target impression share strategy:

 - On the absolute top of the page, or